kusalyaW/KusalyaW/README.md

 - 🔭 I’m currently working on MERN and Microservices projects
 - 🌱 Learning more about Spring Boot & Cloud deployments
 - 🎓 Studied Software Engineering at SLIIT
-- 💬 Ask me about JavaScript, Node.js, React, MongoDB, or Transport Systems
+- 💬 Ask me about JavaScript, Node.js, React, MongoDB

 ---